 It was surprising that many common use cases are catered for by these frameworks, except user authentication.
 Putting that aside, the frameworks were generally usable to build a consumer application, though almost all of the reviewed frameworks could improve the out of the box accessibility experience.

 |Feature||Angular 2+||React + Redux||Vue.js||Dojo 2||Ember.js||Aurelia|

-It appears only Dojo 2 focuses on the use cases that are of greater importance in business application.
-While Dojo 2 is not fully complete at the time of this writing, Dojo 2 is clearly focused on business application scenarios.
+It appears only Dojo 2 focuses on the use cases that are of greater importance in building business applications.
+Dojo 2 is clearly focused on business application scenarios.
 Ember.js would likely be the next one up, as it focuses on managing complex data interactions.
 At the same time, GraphQL, which we attributed to React + Redux, does a lot of the heavy lifting needed for a client application and can be used with all of the reviewed frameworks.

 Other posts in the series

 - Web Frameworks: User Experience Design

 - Web Frameworks: Applications

 - Web Frameworks: Conclusions